tao-wangs/imperial-scheduling/README.md

 This folder contains all the implemented code and printouts for the 70068 - Scheduling and Resource Allocation coursework.

+## Folder Included
+- `schedules`: Contains all the CSV files used for experiments in Question 2 and 3, and a shell script to convert all the CSV files to json format and run on Azure VM.

 ## Files Included

 - `tabu.py`: Contains the full implementation of the Tabu Search algorithm, methods for experimentation and solutions to Question 2.